tangentsoft/pidp8i/README.md

 describes this software too, for the most part.

-The largest user-visible difference between the two software distributions is that all of the shell commands affecting the software were renamed to include `pidp8i` in their name:
+The largest user-visible difference between the two software distributions is that many of the shell commands are different:

-1. To start the simulator:
+1. To start the simulator running in the background:

-        $ systemctl --user start pidp8i
+        $ pidp8i start

     This will happen automatically on reboot unless you disable the service, such as in order to run one of the various [forks of Deeper